VATSALVARSHNEY108/B.O.I.-MARK-2/YOUTUBE_FIX_SUMMARY.md

-# YouTube Video Clicking Fix
+# YouTube Video Clicking Fix - GUI Integration

 ## What Was the Problem?